ABOUT TV AND RADIO

 The main objective of the Recording Studio of Azerbaijan Television and Radio is preparation of projects related to national and cultural musical events, taking place in the country, preserving national-moral values, reflecting each country's success through music to listeners and promoting professional music to the younger generation.

-Managing Director of the Recording Studio is Gahraman Guliyev.
+The Director of the Voice Recording House is Zaur Amiraslanov.

 Deputy Directors: Mubariz Tagiyev (the 1st deputy), Shakhin Verdiyev, Emin Hasanov, Agajabrail Abbasaliyev.